signalfx/signalfx-agent/docs/smartagent-deprecation-notice.md

-# Deprecaton Notice for SignalFx Smart Agent
+# Deprecation Notice for SignalFx Smart Agent

 Smart Agent is deprecated in conjunction with the release of Splunk Observability Cloud: